wharfkit/website/src/lib/docs/ContractKit/TableMethod.md

 ## Overview

-The `table` method provided by the [Contract](/docs/contract-kit/contract) class within ContractKit is a convenient way to obtain a specific table instance of a smart contract.
+The `table` method provided by the [Contract](/docs/contract-kit/contract) class within the ContractKit is a convenient way to obtain a specific table instance of a smart contract.

 ## Usage